Paper Giant

 A relationship map that highlighted how closely connected leaders were to different people and organisations inside and outside of the APS

-The APS is a complex working system comprised of hundreds of agencies and departments, each with their own unique strategy, procedures, legacy, people, culture and infrastructure.
+The APS is a sprawling system — hundreds of agencies and departments, each with their own strategy, procedures, legacy systems, people, and culture.
+There's no single lever you can pull to drive change at that scale.